 Anthony, No. 6 North Carolina beat Gardner-Webb 77-61

-The improved second-half efficiency was a positive for North Carolina (3-0), which has leaned heavily on Anthony offensively while struggling to find consistent producers around him to start the season.

-Anthony didn't shoot particularly well for the second straight game (7 of 17).
-But he hit a huge 3-pointer over Nate Johnson to beat the shot clock at the 5:48 mark to put UNC up 10, one of several sequences that helped the Tar Heels keep the Runnin' Bulldogs at arm's distance through the final 10 minutes.
+Anthony scored 28 points to help UNC beat Gardner-Webb 77-61 on Friday night, though the game again offered uncertainty when it comes to who is capable of consistently stepping into the role of Anthony’s wingman.

+“You’re not going to know who’s going to come get you 15 or 20 points that game,” Anthony said.
+“Honestly I like it like that.”

-Anthony, who had 34 points in the season-opening win against Notre Dame for an Atlantic Coast Conference record for a freshman debut, also made 11 of 13 free throws.
+Anthony, who had 34 points in the season-opening win against Notre Dame for an Atlantic Coast Conference record for a freshman debut, now has 82 points through his first three games — blowing past Rashad McCants’ previous mark by 19 points.

+He’s also the first UNC freshman to score at least 20 points in each of those first three games.

+On this night, the No. 2 producer was fellow freshman Armando Bacot inside with his first double-double (12 points and 11 rebounds).
+No other player scored in double figures and UNC (3-0) has had just two other players (Garrison Brooks and graduate transfer Justin Pierce) to score at least 10 in a game so far.

 BIG PICTURE

-Gardner-Webb: The Runnin' Bulldogs tenaciously hung in this one, staying within four points through the first half and then responding to the Tar Heels' halftime-spanning run by getting to the foul line to keep the game from getting away.
-The problem is their own offensive troubles from the first two games (40.3% shooting) followed them to Chapel Hill and made it tough to keep up when the Tar Heels' offense ran more efficiently down the stretch.
+Gardner-Webb: The Runnin’ Bulldogs tenaciously hung in this one, staying within four points through the first half and then responding to the Tar Heels’ halftime-spanning run by getting to the foul line to keep the game from getting away.
+The problem is their own offensive troubles from the first two games (40.3% shooting) followed them to Chapel Hill and showed up when they were flirting with putting some pressure on the Tar Heels.

+“We fought back,” Craft said.
+“Man, we had chances late.
+If we could’ve just got a shot or two to go down.”

-UNC: The Tar Heels were coming out of a weeklong break since winning at UNC Wilmington in a game that saw three players carry the offense and left coach Roy Williams to lament: ''We're not a very good basketball team if we've only got three guys that can make a shot.''
-Things weren't significantly better for stretches of Friday night, either, with the Tar Heels having to work to make shots while lacking many easy conversion chances.
+UNC: The Tar Heels were coming out of a weeklong break since winning at UNC Wilmington in a game that left coach Roy Williams to lament: “We’re not a very good basketball team if we’ve only got three guys that can make a shot.”
+Things weren’t significantly better for stretches of Friday night, either, though they shot 50% after halftime to build a double-digit lead after leading just 30-27 at the break.
 The good news is help could come soon in the form of senior Brandon Robinson, who got in some warmup work as he nears his debut from a preseason ankle injury.

 UP NEXT